scouten/ericscouten.dev/content/2025/iiw41/index.md

 * Persuade more states to follow Utah's lead.

 ## Session 3C: Content Authenticity 101
 _Eric Scouten, Adobe_

 Discussion followed [my slide deck (PDF)](./03c-cawg-c2pa-overview.pdf).

+## Session 4I: Scaling the Agentic Web
+_Andor Kesselman_

+_TO DO:_ Look for Andor's slide deck.

+Started with a history of AI evolution.

+Andor expects that thinking of agents as _singular_ agents isn't likely to remain common.
+Pressures are likely to lead to orchestration of agents working with each other, **but** that comes with increased risk of attack surface and error propagation.

+Identity for AI agents is far more complex than human identity.
+For example: Where is the agent running?
+What version?
+What host OS?
+What compute center?
+What context did it have?
+What goals was it given?

+Some people are now working on **K**now **Y**our **A**gent (KYA).

+Interesting question: Does DNS scale up sufficiently for agents, especially given their potentially short lifetimes?

+As of yet, MCP servers aren't really talking to each other.
+That will likely change soon and may substantially increase the attack surface vector.